jguadagno/jguadagno.github.io/_posts/2013-05-23-windows-azure-experience-part-3-creating-the-web-site.md

 [![image-center](/assets/images/posts/image_thumb_16.png "image")](/assets/images/posts/image_17.png){: .align-center}

-You’ll notice now that I have a second web site created, in like 10 seconds. with a notification telling me it was complete.
+You'll notice now that I have a second web site created, in like 10 seconds. with a notification telling me it was complete.

 ### Custom Create